schaerjo/Microtubule-Comets/README.md

 We solve the Cahn-Hilliard equation with an upwind finite difference scheme and the Navier-Stokes equation with the Lattice Boltzmann Method.

+The .csv files provide examples of parameter sets used in our simulations.

 CUDA version:

   CUDA runtime 12.3, artifact installation